omnisoft-solutions/taserver-linux/README.md

 ### Configuration

-By default, the image will run a GOTY-configured server using the configuration in `gameserverlauncher.ini`.
-This .ini file will be merged with the default .ini from the original taserver.
+By default, the image will run the original taserver configuration.
+It can be modified by edting the submodule `taserver/data/gameserverlauncher.ini`).

-To modify Tribes server settings, you will need to provide the necessary lua scripts and set the `controller_config` option under `[game_server]`.
-By default, the GOTY server settings will be used. tamods-server-gotylike/gotylike/serversettings.lua must also be modified to change the default server admin username and password.
-See the [TA mods server documentation for more info](https://www.tamods.org/docs/doc_srv_api_overview.html).
+The GOTY settings will be mounted inside the docker container, so modifying `controller_config` to `data\gamesettings\gotylike\serverconfig.lua` will enable gotymode as defined in the `tamods-server-goty` submodule.

 Because the server runs inside a Docker container, you will need to manually provide an internal ip address for LAN play (using the `internal_ip` option under `[game_server]`).